soumeet96/soumeet96/README.md

 #### Mamenta Inc.
 - Served as a Devops Engineer, managing the Infrastructure being used for highly avaiable marketplaces.
 - Technologies used aer Amazon ECS, MongoDB, Amazon SQS, Passbolt, OpenVPN, Vanta, Astra.
-- Built a hihly available cluster on Amazon ECS and performed Infrastructure Hardening and secured ISO 27001 and SOC Type 2 Certification.
+- Built a highly available cluster on Amazon ECS and performed Infrastructure Hardening and secured ISO 27001 and SOC Type 2 Certification.

 ### 🤝 Connect with me
 <p align="left">